 If the user comes from different devices or browsers, our system does not know that it is the same user.
-But there is a special mechanism by which the system can connect all sessions from different devices to one user and collect information about it in one card.
+But there is a special mechanism which helps Dashly to join all sessions from different devices together and collect information about user in one card.

-The merging takes place based on the User ID parameter, which must be sent when registering / authorizing the user.
-To write a User ID, you need to call the script on the browser side:
+The merging is based on the User ID parameter, which must be sent during sign in (and sign up) of the user.
+In order to set a User ID, you need to call the script on the browser side: